NVIDIA/cloud-native-docs/docs/index.md

 ## Secure communication through Service Mesh

-### Encryption
+- Encryption

   Ensuring that data in transit is encrypted and secure from external threats to ensure data privacy and compliance.

-### Authentication
+- Authentication

   Verifying the identity of services within the mesh.

-## Authorization
+- Authorization

   Controlling which services can communicate with each other and what resources they can access.

-## Integration with OIDC Provider
+- Integration with OIDC Provider

   OpenID Connect (OIDC) is an authentication layer on top of OAuth 2.0 in this RAG architecture.

-### Role of OIDC
+  - Role of OIDC

     It provides a standardized way for services to authenticate using tokens, ensuring that only authorized services and users can access the RAG system's components.

-### Integration Steps
+  - Integration Steps

     The service mesh can be configured to work with an OIDC provider to validate tokens for each request, ensuring authenticated and authorized communication.

-### Benefits
+  - Benefits

     When a user or service attempts to access the RAG system, the service mesh intercepts this request and checks for valid authentication tokens provided by the OIDC/OAuth2 service.
 This ensures that only authenticated users and services can interact with the RAG system, enhancing security and access control.

+- Performance and Scalability

+  The architecture supports horizontal scaling and can handle varying loads, ensuring high availability and minimal latency.

 ## Architecture Diagram